hanabi/hanabi.github.io/variant-specific/Very_Ambiguous_(3_Suits).md

-# Specific Conventions for Very Ambiguous (3 Suits)
+# Specific Conventions for Extremely Ambiguous

-These conventions apply to the "Very Ambiguous (3 Suits)" variant.
+These conventions apply to the "Extremely Ambiguous" variants.

 <br />